Reviews You Can Rely On

 One of the hallmarks of life on the go is living out of your luggage.
 Achieving the perfect packing job is somewhere between art and science, with the goal being the ability to access any item you might need without completely unpacking or ruining your careful organization.
 The Cotopaxi Allpa 35L is a bag that excels at livability and one that our testers agree they will reach for if they ever need to live out of their luggage.
 While travelers with suitcases and duffel bags have resorted to packing cubes, a great invention that also adds another item to your packing list, the Cotopaxi has integrated the benefits of packing cubes into its design.
 The system of mesh pockets divides up the main compartment, securing socks, essentials, and larger clothes in dedicated spaces.
 You can fully unzip the main compartment and not worry that any of your gear will fall out.
 The Cotopaxi is also quite comfortable to wear for a long duration, thanks to its comfortable shoulder and waist straps and its supportive back panel.
 The waist strap is completely removable, which is great if you don't frequently use it and would prefer it not to get caught as you move through crowds and down aisles.

 In this day and age, almost every traveler brings some electronics, whether a tablet or laptop.
 The laptop sleeve of the Cotopaxi was a bit lackluster.
 The zipper is difficult to use when the bag is packed full, and it lacks internal padding.
+If you frequently travel with and use your laptop on the go, we really liked the Thule Subterra 2 Convertible with its removable laptop attaché case.
 Another downside to the Cotopaxi Allpa is also a result of its best features.
 The internal mesh pockets are great for organizing gear, but they inhibit “shove-it-all-in” style packing.
 We found the Cotopaxi Allpa to be a pleasant backpack to travel with and live out of, and we recommend it for travelers seeking organization on the go.
 An alternative consideration that is quite sleek and packed with features is the Peak Design Travel 45.
 It has an internal mesh pocket that can be accessed from both sides of the backpack and a large open compartment that will fit all your bulky gear and then some.

 Read more: Cotopaxi Allpa 35L review